Broadcast journalism: Pre-1945

-Informative radio continued while television reporting also began to take flight.
+1945–2000

 Throughout the 1940s and 1950s television news sources grew, but radio still dominated.
 It wasn't until John F. Kennedy's assassination in 1963 that television newscasting took off.
 Radio could only capture the sound of the event, but television showed people the true horror of the assassination.
 This was one of the first major events in which news companies competed with each other to get the news out to the public first.
 CBS News was the first to report that Kennedy had been shot and was killed.
 News crews spent the next several days covering everything happening in Washington, including Kennedy's funeral.
 This set the standard for news stations to have to cover major events quicker and get them out to the public as they were happening.
 The JFK assassination helped to transform television journalism to how it is today, with instantaneous coverage and live coverages at major events.
 Television offered faster coverage than radio and allowed viewers to feel more as if they were experiencing the event because they could visualize exactly what was going on.

-NBC (National Broadcasting Company) and CBS (Columbia Broadcasting System) were the two competing forces of news broadcasting in the early years of broadcast journalism.
-NBC was established in 1926 and CBS in 1927.
-There was a divide in the industry because they were not only competing against each other, but radio news that had already been established.

 Women had a hard time immersing themselves into radio news seeing as most of the radio broadcasts were men.
 There was a small number of women who hosted programs that were for homemakers and were on entertainment broadcast.
 After World War II, the doors for women in broadcasting opened up.
 This was also due to the shortage of men that were home during the war, so news outlets looked to women to fill those gaps of times.
 In the 1960s and 1970s larger numbers of women began to enter into broadcast news field.